nbnds/Zengo/README.md

 `Zengo` is a minimalist and relaxing puzzle game about arranging colored tiles into solid groups.
 Find the optimal arrangement to achieve the maximum score and fill the progress bar.
 Each game is procedurally generated, offering a new, unique challenge.

+The game idea was inspired by the meditative stash sorting experience in the `Escape from Tarkov` game.

 ## How to Play

 *   **Goal**: Bring all tiles of the same color together into a single, contiguous group.